Allen Christensen (R) – Incumbent

 I supported the bill on a trial basis while we see if it is indeed possible to grade teacher performance.

 No, we do not do enough to financially support education.
 That being said, we do all we can within the budget that we have without raising taxes.
 Utah ranks among the top dozen states in the percent of our state budget that goes to education.
+We will continue to give over half of our growth dollars to education but it will continue not to be enough.

 3. Do you believe state agencies are too lax or too stringent about enforcing air and water quality standards?
 If elected would you advocate more or less regulation of industrial emissions?